DarshanCodes09/My-Portfolio/README.md

 ## About

-I'm **Darshan Kushalkar**, a full-stack developer from India.
-I build web products end-to-end — from AI automation platforms to attendance systems — with a focus on clean UI, performance, and developer experience.
+I'm **Darshan Kushalkar**, a full-stack developer building modern web apps, AI products, and automation systems with a focus on performance, simplicity, and exceptional user experience.

 This portfolio includes: